SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/using-filter-function-contact.md

 6. You now have the following options:
     * To show the activities or sales for a specific group, select the required group in the **Groups** list.
 The members in the group will then be selected for you on the **Associates** list on the right.
     * To show activities or sales for one or more associates, simply select the required contacts in the **Associates** list.
-To select several at once, hold down the **CTRL** key as you select the people you want.
+To select several, hold down the **CTRL** key as you select the people you want.
     * To show your own activities or sales, click the **Mine** button.
     * To show all activities or sales for all groups and associates, click the **All** button.